rdytech/patches/docs/usage.md

 ## Configuration

-If you would like to run the patches asynchronously, or would like them to notify your hipchat room when they fail or succeed, you need to set up an initializer to set those options.
+If you would like to run the patches asynchronously, or would like them to notify your hipchat room or Slack channel when they fail or succeed, you need to set up an initializer to set those options.

 ```Ruby
 Patches::Config.configure do |config|